PepijnHogervorst/PepijnHogervorst/README.md

 ### Hi there 👋 My name is Pepijn

+I'm BoS Electrical Engineer that is focussed at machine automatisation, communication and writing scalable and readable code.
+I like working with object oriented languages such as C#, python and C++.

-- 🔭 I’m currently working on points-board,
+- 🔭 I’m currently working on a LED points-board with a huge arcade push button.
-- 🌱 I’m currently learning C#, Python
+- 🌱 I’m currently learning C# and Python
 - ⚡ Fun facts: I like to build / design fun project to automate the boring stuff.
 I love the WS2812B LEDs!

 <!--